 Day Trips from Greensboro

-Note: For this article, all outdoor day trips, cities, towns in each section will be grouped by the time it takes to reach Greensboro, from closest to farthest away.
+Note: For this article, all outdoor day trips, cities, and towns in each section will be grouped by the time it takes to reach Greensboro, from closest to farthest away.

 If two or more places take the same amount of time to reach, we will use distance in miles as a tiebreaker before moving on to our ABC skills.

 Guilford County Day Trips from Greensboro

 Before venturing too far away, these spots in Guilford County are only 20 minutes away from Greensboro, making for some beautiful day trips!

 Old Mill of Guilford